 Are you paying too much child support?
 Have other children born after the initial court order?
 Earning less money?
 Seeking to modify a child support or alimony order in New Jersey?
 We can help you.
+We create all the paperwork necessary in order to have a Judge or Child Support Hearing Officer review your case.
+Contact our team today to discuss your case in full confidence.

 While my main practice is in Jersey City, NJ, the same holds true statewide.
 In New Jersey, when a court order is issued, it is not set in stone, it is not forever when it concerns child support, alimony, and child custody.
 This is true in: